 Often there's a trigger that sets off your neck pain, and it's often unknown.
 You go to bed at night, wake up in the morning with no difficulties, stretch or move slightly and you have a severe, uncompromising spasm.
 It may be an invaginated capsule that causes a severe torticollis, or irritation of the joints of Luschka causing tingling down your arm.
 Or an upper cervical or occipital subluxation that sets off your migraines.

 Make sure that your bedside lights aren't the underlying cause of your problems.
 They are very pretty, but have no place in the bedroom.
 Or, have them, and a reading lamp above your head.
 Remember, roughly three feet up is probably the right height.

 It's time for a new movement in health care, away from making patients chronically dependent on their doctors for medication and manipulations.
-If your chiropractor isn't emphasizing exercises, changes of posture, evaluating your position at the computer and factors like bedside lights, then it's time to make a change.
+If your chiropractic help isn't emphasizing exercises, changes of posture, evaluating your position at the computer and factors like bedside lights, then it may be time to make a change.

 On that subject, if you possibly can, move away from spending long hours on the laptop to a conventional computer.
 Have someone who is knowledgeable check out the ergonomics of your station.

 And if your doctor has only more pills to offer from for your neck pain, then it's definitely time to make a move to chiropractic help; and perhaps a regular massage.
 We don't have the perfect solution to your neck pain, because there isn't one.
 Ask any professional and they will admit that chronic neck pain is a toughie.